MoAly98/everwillow/docs/quickstart.md

 1. Builds the likelihood with the library’s native abstractions.
 2. Exposes a pytree of parameters that everwillow can optimise.
-3. Calls {func}`everwillow.fitting.fit` to obtain the best-fit values.
+3. Calls {func}`everwillow.inference.fit` to obtain the best-fit values.

 ## The counting model